Manhunter (Paul Kirk): 1970s revival

 The 1970s Paul Kirk/Manhunter stories appeared primarily as 8-page backups in Batman's Detective Comics, at the time going through an incarnation as a "100-Page Super Spectacular" featuring mostly reprints of non-Batman stories.
 Only with the last episode of the series did Manhunter move to the front of the book, in a full-length team-up with Batman.
 The stories were all written by Goodwin, and were the breakout work for future fan favorite artist Simonson.
 Simonson later said that the distinctively dense layouts and breakdowns for many of the early Manhunter stories were done by Goodwin.
 Goodwin's work on Manhunter, in which he both updated an obscure Golden Age hero, and, in the series' last episode, took the daring approach of killing him off (one of the few comic book deaths that has actually "taken" and not been reversed or retconned away in the decades since it occurred) is very well regarded by both fans and other comics professionals, winning a number of Shazam Awards.
 Goodwin himself has cited the series as one of the three "best things I've done in comics".
 When the team was approached in the early 1990s to create a new story with the Paul Kirk character, Goodwin and Simonson together wrote a two-page plot, but Simonson, busy with a monthly series, failed to produce the layouts for Goodwin to script.
 Years later, after Goodwin's death, Walt Simonson acted on his wife Louise's suggestion that the story be completed without dialogue as a "silent" story.

-In his 1970s revival, Kirk primarily uses three weapons: a modified Bolo Mauser, a Katar (कटार), and two shuriken "throwing stars".
-These are carried by Kirk as part of his costume, on the chest.
+In his 1970s revival, Kirk primarily uses three weapons: a modified Bolo Mauser, a Katar (कटार), and two shuriken "throwing stars" carried as part of his costume, on the chest.
 Simonson said of his costume design: "I did a bunch of preliminary designs and I think Archie thought my first costume was a little complex, but then I did a bunch of variations.
 They were just simpler and not as good, so we went with the original design.
 The only difference was originally I’d given him nine throwing stars.
 Archie wanted to include martial arts in the strip and I came across something that said nine was a mystical number in some of the martial arts cultures.
 But somewhere along the way, I realized that drawing nine throwing stars in every damn panel was going to be a big problem.
 So we fixed that!"